Sinéad Morrissey to chair T. S. Eliot Prize 2018 judging panel

 The T. S. Eliot Foundation is delighted to announce the judges for the 2018 Prize.
 The panel will be chaired by Sinéad Morrissey, alongside poets Daljit Nagra and Clare Pollard.

 The 2018 judging panel will be looking for the best new poetry collection written in English and published in the calendar year.
-The prize is unique in that entrants are judged by their peers; the panel always consists of established poets.
+The T. S. Eliot Prize is unique in that entrants are judged by their peers; the panel always consists of established poets.

 Sinéad Morrissey said: